 The NADP technical staff includes scientists, permanent support staff, and hourly staff.
-The NADP staff are committed to QA and quality improvement of the network.
+The NADP staff is committed to continued quality improvement of the network.
 As part of their routine responsibilities, the staff read and follow the CAL QAP, maintain and adhere to SOPs, and participate in improving the overall quality of the CAL.